MatliMahenderReddy/MatliMahenderReddy/README.md

   <img src="https://cdn.dribbble.com/users/1162077/screenshots/5403918/focus-animation.gif" width="300" height="300">
 </p>

- Full Stack Developer
+## Full Stack Developer
 -------------------------

-🚀 **A Seasoned Professional In Software Engineering and  Full Stack Developer** with a certification in Full Stack Development from JSpiders.
-With almost a year of experience, I specialize in implementing high-performance software solutions using Java and cutting-edge web technologies.
-Proficient in crafting scalable web applications and robust RESTful APIs, my expertise lies in leveraging the Spring Framework and associated tools.
-With a keen eye for detail and a commitment to excellence, I am driven to create attractive, user-centric solutions that seamlessly blend form and function.
-Eager to contribute my skills to innovative projects and keen on staying ahead in the dynamic world of web development.
+🚀 **Experienced Software Engineer and Full Stack Developer** with a certification from JSpiders.
+With almost a year of experience, I specialize in building high-performance software using React and modern web technologies.
+I'm skilled at creating scalable web applications and strong RESTful APIs with tools like Redux, Redux-Saga, email integrations, sockets, and webhooks.
+I focus on making user-friendly solutions that look good and work well.
+I'm eager to work on innovative projects and stay current in web development.

 * 🌍 Based in India
 * ✉️ Contact me at [matlimahenderreddy@gmail.com](mailto:matlimahenderreddy@gmail.com)